 top of page

-The Stir is the food hub for the Kamloops region, providing facility rentals, business mentorship and support to help local food entrepreneurs reach a wider market than they would otherwise be able to break into.
+The Stir is the food hub for the Kamloops region; we provide facility rentals, business mentorship and support to help local food entrepreneurs reach a wider market than they would otherwise be able to access.

 Working collaboratively to build a resilient and empowered local food system.